 May 10, 2021 4 min read

 The elderly may be going through a difficult time dealing with loss.
-Loss can be in terms of losing their:
+Loss can be in terms of losing their mobility, intellectual & cognitive ability, loss of love ones, or even independence.

 When new domestic helpers are introduced to the household, elderly persons may take some time to form trust with their new caregiver.
 This is also the case for when we are no longer able to care for our loved ones at home and may require alternative care arrangements such as day care or long-term nursing care.
 Take the time to communicate these changes and be patient as they may take time to get used to the new routine.